bradpsheehan/ael_tracker/README.md

     $ gem install ael_tracker

+##Set Up

-Include the following lines somewhere in your ruby environment before the code:
+Include the following lines in your ruby environment, before the code:

     $ require 'ael_tracker'